StableCoder/cmake-scripts/README.md

     - Division by zero
     - Unreachable code
 - [MemorySanitizer](https://clang.llvm.org/docs/MemorySanitizer.html) detects uninitialized reads.
+- [Control Flow Integrity](https://clang.llvm.org/docs/ControlFlowIntegrity.html) is designed to detect certain forms of undefined behaviour that can potentially allow attackers to subvert the program's control flow.

 These are used by declaring the `USE_SANITIZER` CMake variable as string containing any of:
 - Address